Exayls/Gift/README.md

 ![resit](assets/example.gif)

 # Usage
-You can setup a simple application by instanciating a GiftHost and running it.
+You can set up a simple application by instantiating a GiftHost and running it.

 ```cs
 using Microsoft.Extensions.Hosting;